 In terms of overall cost, electric dryers are cheaper on the low end than gas dryers.
-However, as we mentioned above, when you get to higher end dryers, there is little price difference between a gas dryer and an electric dryer.
+However, as we mentioned, when you get to higher-end dryers, there is little price difference between a gas dryer and an electric dryer.
 Ultimately, features such as quiet operation, steam cycles, and energy-saving mode end up costing you more regardless of the type of energy your dryer uses.
 However, ventless electric dryers do cost a bit more than vented electric dryers.

-Electric dryers are simple to install, and thus are cheaper to install than gas dryers, says Maytag.
+Electric dryers are simple to install, and thus are cheaper to install than gas dryers.
 All you have to do to install an electric dryer is plug it in.
-There is no need for a licensed professional like there is when you are installing a gas dryer.
+There is no need for a licensed professional, who you would need for a gas dryer installation.
 The maintenance of electric dryers is typically more straightforward than it is with gas dryers, so this saves money, as well.
 Replacing a belt or switch on a gas dryer usually requires a service call from a technician.
-In contrast, the same maintenance on an electric dryer can generally be completed by a handy do-it-yourselfer.
+Meanwhile, the same maintenance on an electric dryer can generally be completed by a handy DIYer.

 While electric dryers may be cheaper to buy and install, they do cost more to operate.
 Typically, electricity is more expensive than natural gas or propane, so running an electric dryer is going to cost you more monthly.
-Also, electric dryers take longer to dry clothes than gas dryers do, so the total cost to operate an electric dryer is much more than a gas dryer, says The Spruce.
+Also, electric dryers take longer to dry clothes than gas dryers do, so the total cost to operate an electric dryer is much more than a gas dryer.

 Regardless of whether you have a gas dryer or an electric dryer, both require some similar measures in order to keep your household safe and your machine operating efficiently:

 - Make sure to empty the lint filter after each load.

 - The lint filter compartment should also be cleaned two or three times a year.

 - The dryer venting tube should be cleaned by a professional at least once a year.